bcomnes/deploy-to-neocities/README.md

 - `api_token` (**REQUIRED**): The API token for your [Neocities][nc] website to deploy to.
 - `dist_dir`: The directory to deploy to [Neocities][nc].
 Default: `public`.
 - `cleanup`:  Boolean string (`true` or `false`).
 If `true`, `deploy-to-neocities` will destructively delete files found on [Neocities][nc] not found in your `dist_dir`.
 Default: `false`.
+- `protected_files`: An optional glob string used to mark files as protected.
+Protected files are never cleaned up.
+Test this option out with `cleanup` set to false before relying on it.
+Protected files are printed when `cleanup` is set to true or false.
+Glob strings are processed by [minimatch](https://github.com/isaacs/minimatch) against remote neocities file paths.
+Protected files can still be updated.

 ### Outputs